Rain Water Harvesting

 You can also study pervious collectors vs. impervious surfaces by using a sponge and a metal muffin tin.
 Watch the muffin tin video.
 Pour water on a metal muffin tin; watch how the water runs off the top of the tin and collects in the cup area.
 This is how a cistern or water container works.
 Next try a sponge.
 Running water over a sponge you will notice that the sponge is getting heavier and heavier with water as it fills.
 This is very much how a rain garden works.
 It is a lower lying area that collects and absorbs water and filters it with plants instead of letting it run directly into the street, the drain and the nearest river.
 Take pictures of your rain collection experiment and put them in your journal.

 Plants collect rain in the curvature of their leaves.
 How can our buildings collect rain?
 We can collect rain on our roofs.
 Roof drains, gutters and downspouts collect rainwater and can be connected into above ground barrels or underground cisterns.
 It is important to screen rainwater collection from branches and leaves that may clog the openings.
 It is also important to cover the collected water so as not to become a breeding ground for insects like mosquitoes.
 Research types of rainwater collectors that are available.
 Compare storage capacity and cost of at least three collectors.
-You can even make your own and connect it to your downspouts!
+Check out these leaf shaped water collector!
+You can even make your own and connect it to your downspouts or to a rainwater barrel!

 Diagram a rain water system that collects rain from the roof of a building, from connected downspouts, and from three other exterior sources.
 Show how these sources can be used for irrigation and toilet flushing.
 Think of collecting rain at your house and at your school.
 Diagram the parts of a rainwater harvesting system.
 Present it to your class and to your community to get everyone thinking about harvesting rainwater.